Top 3 Fastest-Growing Vocational Sectors in Maine

 - Bangor—This city in Penobscot County is a major economic and cultural center for many northern, eastern, and central areas of Maine.
 It's known for being one of America's first places with an employee wellness movement.
 And it's where a lot of employment opportunities are often found in sectors like healthcare, substance abuse counseling, and transportation.**

 - Kittery—As part of York County, this coastal city in southern Maine has been a popular tourist destination for a long time.
-But it is also an important center for the arts, social and health services, hospitality, manufacturing, and, increasingly, technology.***
+But it is also an important center for the arts, social and health services, hospitality, and manufacturing.***

 - Aroostook County—This part of Northern Maine, which includes the city of Caribou, offers a lot of affordable housing, extensive outdoor recreation, and an economy with plenty of upward potential.